Boy Who Harnessed The Wind : Creating Currents Of Electricity And Hope by William Kamkwamba and Bryan Mealer

 Now a Netflix Film, Starring and Directed by Chiwetel Ejiofor of 12 Years a Slave

-William Kamkwamba was born in Malawi, a country where magic held sway and modern science remained a mystery.
-It was also a land plagued by drought and hunger.
-However, William had come across writings about windmills and he nurtured a dream of constructing one that would bring to his small village the luxuries enjoyed by only 2 percent of Malawians: electricity and running water.
-Despite being labeled misala, which meant “crazy” in his language, William refused to abandon his aspirations.
+William Kamkwamba was born in Malawi, a country where magic ruled and modern science was a mystery.
+It was also a land devastated by drought and hunger.
+However, William had read about windmills and he dreamt of constructing one that would bring luxuries to his small village that only 2 percent of Malawians could enjoy – electricity and running water.
+Despite being labeled as “misala” (crazy) by his neighbors, William refused to abandon his dreams.

-Armed with a small collection of forgotten science textbooks, some scraps of metal, tractor parts, and halves of bicycles, along with an insatiable curiosity and unwavering determination, he embarked on an audacious mission to create an improbable contraption and a small marvel that would transform the lives of those around him.
+Armed with a small collection of forgotten science textbooks, some scrap metal, tractor parts, and bicycle halves, William embarked on an audacious plan to create an improbable contraption – a small miracle that would bring change to the lives around him.

-The Boy Who Harnessed the Wind is an extraordinary true account of human ingenuity and its capacity to triumph over overwhelming adversity.
-It serves as an inspiration to anyone who questions the ability of an individual to effect change within their community and improve the lives of those they touch.
+The Boy Who Harnessed the Wind is an extraordinary true story that showcases the power of human ingenuity to triumph over overwhelming adversity.
+It serves as an inspiration for anyone who doubts the ability of a single individual to transform their community and improve the lives of those around them.